Zilliqa/Scilla-Cookbook/docs/recipes/scilla-recipes/adt.md

   | Nil
 ```

-At the moment, Scilla does not support user-defined polymorphic ADT.
-Only the in-built ADT List, Pair and Option are polymorphic.
-Users can define concrete ADT such as MyAdt.
+At the moment, Scilla does not support user-defined polymorphic ADTs.
+Only the built-in ADTs `List`, `Pair` and `Option` are polymorphic.
+Users can only define concrete ADTs such as `MyAdt`.

 ### ADT's in Data Structures